If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 • In general, checklists are more intuitive to find for both SaaS companies and end-users on Userpilot than they are on Pendo.

-UI of Pendo’s checklists
+Assessing the UI quality of Pendo’s checklists

 • Keep the checklist as simple as possible.